Boeun-Kim/GL-Transformer-pp/README.md

 # GL-Transformer++ (under review)

-This is 무 official implementation of "A Unified Framework for Unsupervised Action Learning via Global-to-Local Motion Transformer".
+This is an official implementation of "A Unified Framework for Unsupervised Action Learning via Global-to-Local Motion Transformer".
 GL-Transformer++ is an extension method of GL-Transformer [[paper]](https://arxiv.org/abs/2207.06101) [[project]](https://boeun-kim.github.io/).